 - What makes you different from (and better than) the other guys?
 Using uncommon language to answer this question shows people you are uncommon.
 (Now I trust you.)

 - Show people you care about them works to have them care about you.
-Talking about your community involvement the way Tom’s Shoes does creates positive feelings for your company.
+Talking about your community involvement and company culture the way Tom’s Shoes does creates positive feelings for your company.
 (Now they care.)

 The end goal is always to get your ideal customer to know you, trust you and like you.